 Hichwa Family Undergraduate Summer Research Fellowship

 Established through the generous support of Dr. Bryant P. (C’68) and Ms. Diane V. Hichwa, this family fund annually supports an undergraduate student to carry out research in the department during the summer.
-After graduating from Georgetown University, Dr. Hichwa earned his Ph.D. at the University of Notre Dame and worked in both the academic world and industry.
+Dr. Hichwa earned a B.S. in physics from Georgetown University in 1968.
+His participation in research while an undergraduate had a lasting influence on him.
+After graduating from Georgetown, Dr. Hichwa earned his Ph.D. at the University of Notre Dame and worked in both the academic world and industry.
 He taught physics at Hope College in Michigan for ten years.
 He spent twelve years at Optical Coating Laboratory, Inc. (OCLI) in Santa Rosa, rising to the level of vice president of research.
-In 2000, he became president of MetroPhotonics (USA), Inc., a Santa Rosa outpost of a Canadian telecommunications company, and joined the faculty of Sonoma State University in 2002 in the Department of Physics.
-He currently is an emeritus professor there.
+In 2000, he became president of MetroPhotonics (USA), Inc., a Santa Rosa outpost of a Canadian telecommunications company.
+Before retiring, he returned to his first love, teaching.
+Dr. Hichwa was Professor of Physics and Astronomy at Sonoma State University from 2002 to 2008, where he was awarded the all campus Excellence in Teaching Award in 2005.
+Dr. Hichwa passed away in 2022.
+He is survived by his wife Ms. Diane V. Hichwa.

 2019: Brian Damerau is applying computational techniques to investigate the mechanics and dynamics of reinforced gels.
 Working with Prof. Emanuela Del Gado, Brian is studying how the permeability and mechanics of filler nanoparticles in complex soft gel networks depend upon their concentration and size.